 If Kenneth was "the Guru" of ChargerVision, one could argue Jake Steelman '19 was "The GOAT."
 As Kenneth's first understudy, Jake quickly became a "swiss army knife" of crew tasks.
 Not only did he work cameras, direct cameramen, and produce broadcasts, he elevated ChargerVision's graphic design, digital photography, and social media game.
 During his junior year, Jake stepped into Kenneth's role as our primary producer.
 As he prepared our next-in-line primary Producer, Jake transitioned to the sidelines and baselines to capture some phenomenal action shots of Charger athletes in action.
 During Jake's career, he also served as an innovator for our media side equipment – bringing in footage from drones, steady-cams, GoPros, and studio lighting.
 Steelman finished his career atop the all-time broadcast leaderboard with 167 live events worked to best his mentor, Stebbins, by 1.
 As an alumni, Jake continues to impact ChargerVision; he designed, built, and launched this website.

 In 2017-18, faculty members Steven Gillmore and Ryan Ackerman joined the crew as assistant facilitators.
-While Gillmore has continued to make an impact on the program, Ackerman left the crew after one year to put more time into a support role with HH Performing Arts.
+While Gillmore stayed on for multiple years (until Summer 2022) to make an impact on the program, Ackerman left the crew after one year to put more time into a support role with HH Performing Arts.
 Brown continued to volunteer with ChargerVision as he worked toward a degree in Film Technology at OCCC.
 Brown began as a paid assistant when Ackerman hung up the SDI cables, ending his ascent on the career broadcast leaderboard at 92 in total.

 Stepping into the Producer role rather quickly was ChargerVision's "Mr. Reliable," Ryder Bates '20.
 Studying under two all-time greats in Stebbins and Steelman, it didn't take long for Ryder to decide that producing ChargerVision broadcasts was going to be his thing.
 The ever-present Producer began an assault on Steelman's career broadcast mark that was only halted (at 151) by the COVID-19 pandemic of his senior Spring.
 Bates graduated The Hall and traveled north to Oklahoma State University to major in Sports Media.